Athlete Journal Entry 33 – VO2 Max and Body Fat Test

 My body fat was about the same, coming in at 13.9%.
 While that may seem high the range for elite sports is 9-14%.
 The boffins at Bodyology explained that beyond competitive body building being right down into single figures is actually a performance detriment, which often comes with being plagued by injury and sickness.
 They told me that my body fat percentage is in line with professional AFL players here half my age – that made me feel pretty good!
 However, they also pointed out that if I stopped eating family sized Kit Kats five times per week, I’d drop another couple of points, which would make the Ironman marathon a bit easier.

 Overall, I really enjoyed the experience to feel like a professional athlete for a little while and have people prod and poke at me.
 I liked it even more when the results showed that I have a heart and lungs that is on par with elite athletes (just a shame about the hand eye coordination, speed, skill and all the other things that go into a champion athlete).
 The thing that really did stand out was that my lactate threshold is high – about 87% of my maximum heart rate.
 This explains why I’ve always been good at those things that take about five to ten minutes to do like martial arts competition.
-The breakdown of my heart rates also gave me some ideas about how many calories I will need to sustain both an all day aerobic effort as well as periods of anaerobic work and I’ve got some work to do there.
+The breakdown of my heart rates also gave me some ideas about how many calories I should eat to sustain both an all day aerobic effort as well as periods of anaerobic work and I’ve got some work to do there.

 Next week the real hard work starts, with eight weeks to go until Ironman Melbourne.
 The coming weeks are filled with massive sessions and long hours, but I am pretty sure that my body is now handling the training and absorbing it and I think my injury concerns are behind me.
 Onwards to Ironman!